linuxserver-archive/docker-baseimage-nginx/README.md

 ![http://linuxserver.io](http://www.linuxserver.io/wp-content/uploads/2015/06/linuxserver_medium.png)

-## This is a Container in active development, and should not be used by the general public.
+### This base container is not aimed at public consumption.
+It exists to serve as a single endpoint for LinuxServer.io containers and is based upon [Phusion](https://github.com/phusion/baseimage-docker).

-If you are curious about the current progress or want to comment\contribute to this work, feel free to join us at out irc channel:
+If you want to comment\contribute to our work, feel free to join us at out irc channel:
-[IRC](http://www.linuxserver.io/index.php/irc/) on freenode at `#linuxserver.io`.

-or visit our website at [http://linuxserver.io](http://linuxserver.io)
+[IRC](http://www.linuxserver.io/index.php/irc/) on freenode at `#linuxserver.io` or visit our website at [http://linuxserver.io](http://linuxserver.io)